 This article will tell you more about the food storage mistakes one should avoid.

-Now that you have a generic idea of what makes a good food storage space, we can move forward and identify the spaces in your house and evaluate the various options you may have to store all your extra emergency food.
+Now that you have a generic idea of what makes a good food storage space, we can move forward and identify the spaces in your house.
+We can evaluate the various options you may have to store all your extra emergency food.

 This is probably the most obvious space for storing your emergency food and it might be an ideal location.
 If your basement is completely underground it will stay cool all year round.
 It most probably has a lot of room that can be organized to create a food rotation system.
 However, most basements are designed to accommodate the house heater and this may become a problem.
 You will need to position your food storage as far away as possible from the heater to prevent temperature fluctuations.
 There is also the humidity problem we need to address.
 Many basements are not well insulated to keep a dry space.
 This problem can be fixed easily by installing a dehumidifier and checking it from time to time to make sure it does the job.

 Recommended article: Emergency water storage solutions